Alan Howarth, Baron Howarth of Newport

 Alan Thomas Howarth, Baron Howarth of Newport, (11 June 1944 – 10 September 2025) was a British Labour Party politician and life peer, who was a member of Parliament (MP) from 1983 to 2005.
-First elected as a Conservative before defecting to Labour in 1995, he was one of few politicians in recent years to have served as a minister in both Labour and Conservative governments.
+First elected as a Conservative before defecting to Labour in 1995, he served as a minister in both Labour and Conservative governments.
 He sat in the House of Lords as a Labour life peer.